Girl, Wash Your Face

 "... no is only an answer if you accept it."

 "When it comes to your dreams, no is not an answer.
 The word no is not a reason to stop.
-Instead, thinks of it as a detour or a yield sign.
+Instead, think of it as a detour or a yield sign.
 No means merge with caution.
 No reminds you to slow down - to re-evaluate where you are and to judge how the new position you're in can better prepare you for your destination."

 "Perception means we don't see things as they are; we see things as we are."